Professional Cleaning Service:

 Please allow up to 14 working days for us to complete and return your jewellery.
 We are more than happy to work to your requirements if urgent cleaning is required.

 Storing your jewellery properly is important.
 To avoid damage, keep your jewellery in separate boxes, and fasten all chains and catches before storing flat.
-Wrap individual pieces in acid free tissue or cloth.
+Wrap individual pieces in acid free tissue or cloth to reduce the tarnishing process.

 Sterling silver: in the UK is 92.5% silver and 7.5% other metals, usually copper.
 The copper toughens the silver and makes it possible to use for jewellery